-Syllabus IV costs artists £500 for the ten-month programme.
-There will be additional costs related to travel and some accommodation, but sessions are planned well in advance to give time for participants to book low cost travel and accommodation.
+Syllabus V costs artists £500 for the ten-month programme.
+There will be additional costs related to travel and accommodation, but sessions are planned well in advance to give time for participants to book low cost travel and accommodation.
+Accommodation is provided at the first and final retreats at Wysing Arts Centre.
+Partners try to provide lunch and dinner during a gathering or to source low-cost options.